AjayJasperJ/state_provider/doc/presentation_layer.md

 ### `connectivity_wrapper.dart`
 Listens to `InternetService` and reacts to connectivity changes.
+- `ConnectivityWrapper`: base widget that exposes an `onReconnect` callback without automatically reading providers.
+- `ConnectivityWrapperProvider<T>`: convenience wrapper that injects a provider of type `T` into the reconnect callback, saving you from calling `context.read<T>()` manually.
-- Shows snackbars or banners when the device goes offline/online.
+- Both variants show snackbars when the device goes offline/online using shared debounced notifications.
-- Optional `onReconnected` callback to auto-retry operations.

-**Use it when:** wrapping screens that should respond to network changes, especially ones with pagination or long-running requests.
+**Use them when:** wrapping screens that should respond to network changes, especially ones with pagination or long-running requests.
+Use the provider variant for automatic retries that depend on a notifier instance.

 ## Composition tips